michaelWuensch/BitBanana/docs/CONTRIBUTING.md

 #### **Do you intend to add a new feature or change an existing one?**

-- Please join us on [slack][slack] and check [open issues][issues] to see what contributions are needed before tackling a task to avoid duplicate work.
+- Please join us on [discord][discord] and check [open issues][issues] to see what contributions are needed before tackling a task to avoid duplicate work.

 #### **Do you have questions about the source code?**

-- Ask any question about the Zap source code in [slack][slack].
+- Ask any question about the BitBanana source code in [discord][discord].

 ## Contribution Guidelines